Your Guide to B2B Social Media Marketing as a Technical Expert

 Check it out here: LinkedIn Social Story.

-It's quick, eye catching, and tells who I am, what I do, a bit of my personality, and what action you should take in about 20 seconds.
+It's quick, eye-catching, and tells who I am, what I do, a bit of my personality, and what action I should take in about 20 seconds.

 What's your social story?
 Share it with me via LinkedIn.